celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 The steps to authorize validator group signer key are similar to the ones above.
 However, the validator group signer key stays on your local machine.

 In order to authorize our Validator Group signer, we need to create a proof that we have possession of the Validator Group signer private key.
-We do so by signing a message that consists of the Validator account address.
+We do so by signing a message that consists of the Validator Group account address (i.e. the `ReleaseGold` contract address).

 To generate the proof-of-possession, run the following command:

 ```bash
 # On your local machine